 - Pay users when you can; this makes the relationship between you and the participant professional.
 You will not be able to for this course.

 - In the report avoid quotes etc. that identify the user.

-- Ask users in the future if you can quote them.
+- Ask users if in the future, you can quote them.

 The above is a good procedure, but they do not replace the most important aspect: treat the participants with respect.
 (This is why I call them participants and not subjects.)
 Treat them with respect even while you are designing the test.
 I have learned that the better you treat the participants (before and during the test) the better the results will be.

 Graduate students need to go through the CITI training.

 Before the actual testing, evaluating potential results.
 Consider: